This tutorial explains about how to handle errors and exceptions in Perl Language.

 finally block is an optional.

-if finally included, It executes the code inside it after code executed in try and catch blocks.
+if finally included, It executes the code inside it after the code is executed to try and catch blocks.

 Notes:

-• finally block does not allow to use return, goto or loop controls.
+• The finally block does not allow to use of return, goto, or loop controls.